RECCAP2-ocean/R2-shared-resources/regions/README.md

 # RECCAP2-ocean regions

 We have used the biomes of Fay and McKinley to divide the basins into subregions.
-The areas where FM14 does not have data have been ingested by the neighboring biome or a new distinct biome has been added, as noted in the figure below.
+The areas where FM14 does not have data have been ingested by the neighboring biome or a new distinct biome has been added.
+Stray and missplaced pixels have been ingested into the surrounding biomes.
+The figure below shows the masks for the file [RECCAP2_region_masks_all_v20210412.nc](https://github.com/RECCAP2-ocean/shared-resources/blob/master/regions/RECCAP2_region_masks_all_v20210412.nc).
+Region names are stored as the attribute `region_names` for each variable in the netCDF file.
+The names are based on the Fay and McKinley biomes.

 ![](img/RECCAP2_region_masks_all_v20210412.png)